Upflight of Butterflies

 21.05.17 Cornwall, UK; Kevos, Patrick Bailey conductor *UK Première*

-An arrangement of Alliance, which was commissioned by Britten Sinfonia in 2008 for their lunchtime series.
+Revised version of Alliance, which was commissioned by Britten Sinfonia in 2008 for their lunchtime series.

 Inspiration grew from vivid and distinct images of natural light in various forms: sunlight burning through dense clouds, piercing glimpses of blinding light catching your eye as you rush through the air.